petrukhnov/reflection-toolbox/personal/cl-feedback.md

  - [ ] I had 6 sessions with my coach.
  - [ ] I collected list with at least 5 failures, with exact dates.
  - [ ] I collected list with at least 5 achievements, with exact dates.
- - [ ] For current project I have list of at least 10 positive feelings.
+ - [ ] For current project I have a list of at least 10 positive feelings.
- - [ ] For current project I have list of at least 10 negative feelings.
+ - [ ] For current project I have a list of at least 10 negative feelings.
- - [ ] I asked team to provide feedback about one of my self improvement goals.
+ - [ ] I asked team to provide feedback about one of my self-improvement goals.